A practical guide for game developers on regional pricing, tiers, and platform tools to grow globally.

 Divide your global market into tiers based on economic conditions.
 For instance:

 Many game distribution platforms allow regional pricing by currency or territory.
-Steam, in particular, provides recommended prices by currency and lets developers adjust them before publishing, which helps align pricing with local market conditions.
+Steam, in particular, provides pricing tools and recommended prices by currency.
+Steam says its recommended pricing considers exchange rates, CPI, and local market conditions; developers remain responsible for choosing and managing product prices.

 Example workflow: start with the platform’s recommended grid, then adjust any outliers where local affordability or competitive context makes the price feel too high or too low.